 Taking things back to basic at the start of this week with this seeded brown loaf… Sometimes simplicity is the best way forward.

 I made this a little while back and thought with the end of summer imminent and start of autumn poking around the corner, this would be the perfect time to start some more autumnal and cosy recipes.
+Including this pumpkin soup, which is accompanied with this very bread.

 Although this isn’t technically an autumn recipe, I just feel bread making is so much more enjoyable in the cooler months of autumn and winter – as the day light is shorter and freshly baked bread will fill your house with the pleasant aroma.